 So how did this happen?
 The government-funded USO scheme allows Openreach to claim a grant of £3,400 for each of 70% of eligible properties, whether they register or not.
 That’s 22 of the 31 in this cluster, leaving a shortfall of £8,358 to be raised locally.
 Once 25 properties registered, a further 3 x £3,400 could be claimed in grant, covering the shortfall – simple!
 Remember – BT confirms that if you register interest there is ABSOLUTELY NO COMMITMENT to sign up later for a fibre connection.

-Don’t forget that you can still register interest so that you are connected when the network is built – the number to call is 0800 783 0223.
+Don’t forget that you can still register interest so that you are connected when the network is finally built – the number to call is 0800 783 0223.

 A number of residents in the cluster of 31 who are currently connected to Airband are now being offered Universal Service Obligation funding, despite the rule that only houses with less than 10mbps are eligible for it.
 They have been told that their connection is deemed not sufficiently reliable to count as being over 10mbps.
 If you already have an Airband connection but are unhappy with its speed and stability, it will be worth contacting the USO help desk to see if you can register for the USO scheme.
 The telephone number is 0800 783 0223.

 But what about the rest of Brentor parish?
-Lots of us are still missing out!

 Another ‘cluster’ in Brentor comprises 13 properties in the Darke Lane area, who have been quoted £36,871 to be connected – that’s over £2,800 per property.
 The 13 properties cannot attract enough USO grants to cover the cost quoted, even if all register interest.
 We have to question why it costs so much more to connect these properties compared to others in the middle of the village – some will be very much nearer to the new fibre cable than houses in the cluster of 31.
 However, once the cluster of 31 is connected, BT suggest that residents in the 13 cluster should re-apply for connection through the USO scheme and they may receive a much more favourable quotation.
 Dear A pity that they can’t do this straight away and get the network built in one go!
 Openreach are committed to removing all copper cable connections by 2025, which seems to imply that everyone will get fibre broadband, but we’ve seen similar promises from government come and go.

 You can check your broadband speed by clicking here.